LyonsLab/StarBLAST/Paper/paper_main.md

 # Description

-StarBLAST methods include StarBLAST-VICE, StarBLAST-Docker, and StarBLAST-HPC.
+StarBLAST deployment methods include StarBLAST-VICE, StarBLAST-Docker, and StarBLAST-HPC.
 StarBLAST-VICE is hosted in the CyVerse Discovery Environment (DE) [@merchant2016], a web-based data science workbench for researchers.
 StarBLAST-Docker and StarBlast-HPC integrate SequenceServer with WorkQueue and Makeflow for distributing BLAST jobs across multiple computer nodes on the Cloud or high-performance computing (HPC) environments.

 ## StarBLAST-VICE